icgrp/ese532_handouts/_sources/hw2/homework_submission.md

         need to use `gprof` (refer to {ref}`profiling/gprof` in the profiling tutorial).

     3. Calculate and report the latencies of (Part 2a) in cycles and add it to {numref}`example-table-1`.
-Assume a clock frequency of 4.7 GHz.
+Use your computer's CPU clock frequency to calculate this.
+If running on biglab you can find this by running the `lscpu` command.

 3. **Analyze**

+    In the rest of this class, you will be working with an Ultra96 development board which has an ARM processor.
+Since you don't have access to one in this homework, we have profiled the application on it for you, and have provided you with the results:
+    ```{list-table} Ultra96 Profiling Data
+    :header-rows: 1
+    :name: ultra96_profile

+    * - Functions
+      - Average Latency (ns)
+    * - Scale
+      -  8.42684e+08
+    * - Filter_horizontal
+      -  5.24131e+09
+    * - Filter_vertical
+      -  5.29961e+09
+    * - Differentiate
+      -  1.63245e+09
+    * - Compress
+      -  5.36313e+09
+    ```
+    1. Assuming the Ultra96 runs at a clock frequency of 1.2GHz, add a column to {numref}`ultra96_profile` with the average latency of each function in cycles.
-    1. Which function from {numref}`example-table-1` has the highest latency?
+    2. Which function from {numref}`ultra96_profile` has the highest latency?
 (1 line)
-    2. Assuming that `LOOP3`
+    3. Assuming that `LOOP3`
-        of `Filter_horizontal` is unrolled completely, draw a Data Flow Graph (DFG) of the body of the loop over `i`.
+        of `Filter_horizontal` is unrolled completely, draw a Data Flow Graph (DFG) of the body of `LOOP3` over `i`.
 You may ignore index computations (i.e. only include the compute operations (multiply, accumulate and shift) that work on `Input`).
 Index computations are operations used to calculate the index to be used with a pointer to get an element.
 For e.g. `4*i` in `foo[4*i]` is an index computation.
 When drawing the DFG, consider `LOOP3` in isolation, ignoring the other loops.
-    3. Assuming that the operations in the DFG execute sequentially, count the *total* number of compute operations involved in the execution of `Filter_horizontal` (consider how many times the compute operations in the DFG will run, when taking the other loops into account).
-Assuming that each operation takes one clock, estimate the average latency of `Filter_horizontal` in cycles.
+    4. Assuming that the operations in the DFG execute sequentially, count the *total* number of compute operations involved in the execution of `Filter_horizontal` (consider how many times the compute operations in the DFG will run, when taking the other loops into account) (1 line).
+Assuming that each operation takes one clock, estimate the average latency of `Filter_horizontal` in cycles (1 line).

         ```{hint}
-        This should be a simple calculation, and it won't necessarily match what you found in {numref}`example-table-1`; we'll be working on that
+        This should be a simple calculation, and it won't necessarily match what you found in (Part 3a); we'll be working on that
         in subsequent questions.

-        Just like 3b, we want you to focus on parts of the function that execute more times than others (i.e. the multiply, shift and accumulate).
+        Just like (Part 3c), we want you to focus on parts of the function that execute more times than others (i.e. the multiply, shift and accumulate).
         Hence, you are asked to not estimate the impact of the parts that
         contribute little to runtime.
 We’ll get a better picture of
         that when we look at the assembly code.
         ```
-    4. If you would apply a $2\times$ speedup to one of the stages (`Scale`, `Filter_horizontal`, `Filter_vertical`, `Differentiate`, `Compress`) which one would you choose to obtain the best overall performance?
+    5. If you would apply a $2\times$ speedup to one of the stages (`Scale`, `Filter_horizontal`, `Filter_vertical`, `Differentiate`, `Compress`) which one would you choose to obtain the best overall performance?
 (1 line)
-    5. Use Amdahl's Law to determine the highest overall application speedup that one could possibly achieve assuming you accelerate the one stage that you identified above.
+    6. Use Amdahl's Law to determine the highest overall application speedup that one could possibly achieve assuming you accelerate the one stage that you identified above.
 You don't have to restrict yourself to this platform.
 (1 line)
-    6. Assuming a platform that has unlimited resources, and you are free to exploit associativity for mathematical operations, draw a new DFG with the lowest critical path delay for the unrolled body of `LOOP3` with the same considerations as in (Part 3b).
+    7. Assuming a platform that has unlimited resources, and you are free to exploit associativity for mathematical operations, draw a new DFG with the lowest critical path delay for the unrolled body of `LOOP3` with the same considerations as in (Part 3c).
-    7. Determine the critical path length of the unrolled `LOOP3` with the new DFG you created in (Part 3f) in terms of compute operations.
+    8. Determine the critical path length of the unrolled `LOOP3` with the new DFG you created in (Part 3g) in terms of compute operations.
 Assume that instructions can execute in the same cycle.
-    8. Assuming a platform that has 4 multipliers, 2 adders, and a shifter, report the resource capacity lower bound for `LOOP3`, again only considering the operations outlined in (Part 3b).
+    9. Assuming a platform that has 4 multipliers, 2 adders, and a shifter, report the resource capacity lower bound for `LOOP3`, again only considering the operations outlined in (Part 3c).
 (4 lines)
 4. **Refine**

-    As you hopefully noticed, our model of using a DFG and counting compute operations in (Part 3c) did not estimate `Filter_horizontal` very accurately.
+    As you hopefully noticed, our model of using a DFG and counting compute operations in (Part 3d) did not estimate `Filter_horizontal` very accurately.
 We will now construct a better model by examining the assembly code of `Filter_Horizontal`.
-In the rest of this class, you will be working with an Ultra96 development board which has an ARM processor.
+As mentioned previously, in the rest of this class, you will be working with an Ultra96 development board which has an ARM processor.
 Therefore instead of asking you to analyze x86 assembly compiled on your own PC, we are providing you with an assembly program that was compiled on the Ultra96: `Filter_O2.s`.
 The code pertaining to `Filter_horizontal` is on lines 14-50 of `Filter_O2.s`.
 To get you started analyzing, we have annotated the instructions between labels `.L2` and `.L3`.
 These are setup instructions, and are outside of any loops.
     ```{hint}
     Here are some links which can help you get up to speed with ARM Assembly.
     - [Calling Convention](https://en.wikipedia.org/wiki/Calling_convention#ARM_(A64))